Starboard side of Le Commandant Charcot small ship as she crushes through pack ice while cruising along a big tabular iceberg.

 Itinerary

 Embark on an epic half circumnavigation of Antarctica, cruising from Ushuaia, Argentina to Hobart, Tasmania.
-Explore west Antarctica, including the southern seas of Amundsen, Bellingshausen and Ross, plus time in Marie Byrd Land and the wildlife-rich Macquarie Island.
-Joining this departure is Jonathan Shackleton, descendant of Sir Ernest Shackleton and family historian.
+Explore west Antarctica, including the southern seas of Amundsen, Bellingshausen and Ross, plus time in Marie Byrd Land.
+These Expeditions include regular Zodiac landings lead by a team of naturalist guides, plus possible added-cost activities.

-Route map of Unexplored Antarctica Between Two Continents cruise from Ushuaia, Argentina to Hobart, Tasmania.
+Blue & white route map of Unexplored Western Antarctica Between Two Continents cruise from Ushuaia, Argentina to Hobart, Australia.

 Read More